solana-foundation/developer-content/content/courses/intro-to-solana/interact-with-wallets.md

 In the previous two lessons, we discussed keypairs.
 Keypairs are used to locate accounts and sign transactions.
 While the public key of a keypair is perfectly safe to share, the secret key should always be kept in a secure location.
-If a user’s secret key is exposed, then a malicious actor could drain their account of all assets and execute transactions with the authority of that user.
+If a user’s secret key is exposed, then a malicious actor could execute transactions with the authority of that user, allowing them to transfer all the assets inside.

 A “wallet” refers to anything that stores a secret key to keep it secure.
 These secure storage options can generally be described as either “hardware” or